 - Wear a properly fitted life vest

 Additionally, it’s also important to make sure that the life jacket fits your child properly.
-“The best way to tell if a lifejacket fits, particularly in a child, is to have them make the touchdown sign,” Muir said, “If they can do that with both hands straight in the air, and the lifejacket comes up to their ears or chin, the life jacket is too large for that child.”
+“The best way to tell if a lifejacket fits, particularly in a child, is to have them make the touchdown sign,” Dr. Muir said.
+“If they can do that with both hands straight in the air, and the lifejacket comes up to their ears or chin, the life jacket is too large for that child.”

 Finally, the best way to keep your family safe in the water this summer is to have a good water safety plan, including learning CPR.